Navigation

 What are the viewing conditions for the Quadrantis meteor shower?

-Here’s where it gets a little tricky.
-The moon will be in its waning gibbous phase, which means it will be fairly bright in the sky and will reduce the number of meteors that can be seen.
+The moon will be in its waxing crescent phase, which means it will be fairly dark in the sky and improve your chances of spotting meteors.
 If you’re in the right location, though, you should still be able to spy a fair number of shooting stars.
-Speaking of which...

 Where are the best locations for viewing?

 Anywhere with wide-open skies that’s as dark as possible and offers little in the way of light pollution.
-Basically, that means driving away from the city lights to the outskirts of the Valley and places like Buckeye, Anthem, Queen Creek or Carefree.
+That means driving away from the city lights to the outskirts of the Valley and places like Buckeye, Anthem, Queen Creek or Carefree.